mahmoudhage21/Parallel-LLM-API-Requester/README.md

 ## Credits

-Special thanks to the Max Planck Institute for Human Development, Center for Humans & Machines for providing the Azure OpenAI API endpoint that facilitated the development of this project.
+Special thanks to the Max Planck Institute for Human Development, Center for Humans & Machines for providing the OpenAI and Azure API endpoint that facilitated the development of this project.

 For more information on their work and further research, please visit their [GitHub](https://github.com/center-for-humans-and-machines) and [official website](https://www.mpib-berlin.mpg.de/chm).